DDDtools/AdvancedScale/README.md

 > </p>
 >
 > - #### Vertex snapping
 > Hold `V` while dragging a handle to enable vertex snapping.
-Drag the mouse to the object you want to align with, even if it is far away.
-Works for handles on sides, edges and corners
+Move the cursor to the object you want to snap to, even if it is far away.
+Works with Face, Edge, and Corner Handles
 >
 > <p align="center">
 >   <img src="Images/Gif_13.gif" height="300">